cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 - The custom login URL and when they should begin using it.
 - Which authentication methods they can use and whether they have autoprovisioning enabled.
-- For members who are admins in your organization and are also members of other organizations, they may need to be re-added to your organization and re-assigned the admin role.
+- For members who are organizational admins and are also members of other organizations, they may need to be re-added to your organization and re-assigned the organizational admin role.
 Refer to [Prepare for migration of existing members](#prepare-for-migration-of-existing-members).

 ## Enable Cloud Organization SSO

 To enable Cloud Organization SSO:

-1. Log in to [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) as an admin user.
+1. Log in to [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) as an organizational admin.
 1. Go to **Organization** > **Authentication**.
 1. Next to **Enable Authentication**, click **Enable**.
 1. In the dialog, configure the custom URL your users will use to sign in.
 This value must be unique across {{ site.data.products.db }}.
 For more details, refer to [Update the custom URL](#update-the-custom-url).